omtinez/tiny-rex/README.md

 + `n`: the index of the submatch
 + `submatch`: a pointer to structure that will store the result

-This function works also after a match operation has been performend.
+This function works also after a match operation has been performed.